-“I collect iPods … because of their design and stamp in history,” says Wellings, an IT expert from Manchester in the United Kingdom.
+“I collect iPods … because of their design and stamp in history,” says Wellings, an IT expert from Manchester, England.
 “Most of Apple’s devices tend to pave the path for the future, and it’s always nice to show others the original item that started a trend.”

-So it began in 2001 a few months after Apple launched iTunes with a 5GB model that stored 1,000 songs.
-By April of 2007, Apple had sold 100 million iPods, making it the biggest-selling digital music player of all time — for several quarters it represented a sizable percentage of revenue.
+So it began in 2001, a few months after Apple launched iTunes with a 5GB model that stored 1,000 songs.
+By April 2007, Apple had sold 100 million iPods, making it the biggest-selling digital music player of all time.
+For several quarters, it represented a sizable percentage of Apple’s revenue.

-But 2007 also saw the debut of the iPhone and it wasn’t long before iPod sales began to slow.
+But 2007 also saw the debut of the iPhone, and it wasn’t long before iPod sales began to slow.
 In 2014, Apple discontinued making and selling the iPod Classic.
-Apple Stores and other retailers still sell new versions of the iPod Shuffle, Nano and Touch.
+Apple Stores and other retailers still sell new versions of the iPod shuffle, nano and touch, though.

-As iPods disappear, Apple fans may want to turn to those junk drawers and boxes because those old devices could fetch a few bucks, especially if you had the foresight to buy one and leave it sealed in the box.
+As iPods disappear, Apple fans may want to dig into their junk drawers and boxes.
+Those old devices could fetch a few bucks, especially if you had the foresight to buy one and leave it sealed in the box.

-Values for iPods, especially first generation classics can range on eBay from a couple of hundred dollars for one used and in excellent condition, to several thousand dollars for iPods that remain factory sealed.
+Values for iPods, especially first-generation models, can range on eBay from a couple of hundred dollars for one used and in excellent condition, to several thousand dollars for iPods that remain factory-sealed.

-In a post last week, Cult of Mac listed a number of unboxed iPods, including a first generation 5G classics for $14,900 for sale on eBay.
-One seller offered the first three iPod models, 5GB, 10GB and 20GB, unboxed for $50,000.
+In a post last week, Cult of Mac listed a number of unboxed iPods, including a first-generation 5GB Classic for $14,900 for sale on eBay.
+One seller offered the first three iPod models with 5GB, 10GB and 20GB — unboxed for $50,000.

 In 2014, a 20GB U2 Special Edition iPod Classic sold for $90,000 on eBay.
 Wellings has one similar to that one, but has never been offered more than a few thousand pounds for an iPod in his collection.

-Brian Burke, the president and owner of SellYourMac.com, said there is no official Blue Book guide that determines value on vintage technology.
+Brian Burke, the president and owner of SellYourMac.com, said there is no official Kelly Blue Book-style guide that determines value on vintage technology.

 Burke suggests using the website Terapeak to view past sales of items on eBay to get a sense for the value of items.

-None of the expert Apple collectors and technology museums contacted by Cult of Mac have an estimate on the number of iPod-specific collectors, but a number of those featured in the last couple of weeks on our website are keen on collecting first-of-a-kind iPod models and rare prototypes.
+None of the expert Apple collectors and technology museums contacted by Cult of Mac have an estimate on the number of iPod-specific collectors.
+However, a number of those featured in the last couple of weeks on our website are keen on collecting first-of-a-kind iPod models and rare prototypes.

-There was also a Harry Potter special edition iPod issued in 2005 and 2006 on which was the official seal of Hogwarts.
-There was also an SE iPod that came loaded with Beatles music.
+There was also a Harry Potter special edition iPod issued in 2005 and 2006.
+(They bore the official seal of Hogwarts.)
+There was also an limited-edition iPod that came loaded with The Beatles music.

-By the way, if you or someone you know is in possession of the Beck SE iPod, Chernov is in need of it to make his collection more complete.
+By the way, if you or someone you know is in possession of the special-edition Beck iPod, Chernov is in need of it to make his collection more complete.

-“These were almost the most expensive iPods ever,” Chernov said of the SE iPods.
+“These were almost the most expensive iPods ever,” Chernov said of the special edition music players.
 “The Harry Potter Collector’s Edition iPod was on sale and you had to buy the complete Harry Potter Digital Box Set together with a 20GB iPod.
 That was a one-time $548 order and, for sure, there were not so many who did it.”